 When the original Methodist societies began to meet back in the 1700’s they had no buildings and no COVID-19.
 But they did have three simple rules to live by.
 Today, as we try to faithfully respond to the challenges brought about by the pandemic, we seek to balance the challenge of those three simple rules expressed today as:

+1) Do no harm.
+2) Do good.
 3) Stay in love with God.

 To do so, we pattern our response based on the guidelines issued by the Minnesota Annual Conference of the United Methodist Church, our insurance company and the MN Department of Health.
 As each church situation is unique–and as the COVID-19 pandemic is constantly changing–we will adapt as needed to protect our community and carry out our mission for Christ.
 Below are some specifics as they relate to Resurrection UMC.

-- Group leaders will be responsible for sanitizing surfaces in their meeting area when they are finished using the cleaning supplies and instructions supplied in each room.
+Group leaders will be responsible for sanitizing surfaces in their meeting area when they are finished using the cleaning supplies and instructions supplied in each room.

-- To avoid crowds in hallways, the lobby and at doorways, there will be no coffee fellowship time.
+To avoid crowds in hallways, the lobby and at doorways, there will be no coffee fellowship time.
 The coffee shop will remain closed and persons will be encouraged to leave the building immediately after worship and hold any conversations in the safer outdoors environment.

-- Initially there will be no nursery or Sunday school.
+Initially, there will be no nursery or Sunday school.
 Those with children are asked to have their children attend with them in worship.

-- Each week, worshippers will be asked to let us know ahead of time what service they will be attending by using an online form available on the website and rezNews.
+Each week, worshippers will be asked to let us know ahead of time what service they will be attending by using an online form available on the website and rezNews.
 This will replace the attendance folder and allow for quick follow-up contact should someone at the service subsequently be found to have COVID-19.
 (Note: Everyone will still be welcome even if they do not sign up.
-The service will be shown in the fellowship hall for overflow in the event that attendance exceeds the allowed capacity in the sanctuary.)
+The service will be shown in the Fellowship Hall for overflow in the event that attendance exceeds the allowed capacity in the sanctuary.)